Mother’s Support Group: Mothercraft Circle

 • Guest Speakers and Workshops on Hypnosis for Childbirth and Motherhood, Belly Casting, Birth Art, Infant Massage, etc. (Extra materials charge for these activities may be requested).

-This is an 8-week series.
-Groups are ongoing.
 Participants may join at any time.
-RSVP required 24-hours in advance, to receive the Zoom login information.
-To pay for group, go to: https://paypal.me/AWMNH
+RSVP required 24-hours in advance, to receive the zoom link of the meeting.

 BABIES AND CHILDREN AT GROUP SESSIONS